×Graptoveria 'Jujube', ×Graptoveria 'Pinkle Ruby', ×Graptoveria 'Pink Ruby'

-x Graptoveria 'Bashful’ is a sun loving succulent with stemless, clump-forming rosettes up to 3 inches (7.5 cm) in diameter, of thick, chubby, minty green leaves.
-It turns a bright, translucent pink from direct sunlight and cool temperatures.
-If grown in the shade, it will lose that coloration and fade to its original green.
-It sports pink flowers on long arching stems.
+×Graptoveria 'Bashful', in Korea known as ×Graptoveria 'Pinkle Ruby', is a sun-loving succulent with stemless, clump-forming rosettes of fleshy mint green leaves.
+The rosettes grow up to 3 inches (7.5 cm) in diameter.
+Leaves turn blushed rosy pink from direct sunlight and cool temperatures.
+If grown in the shade, they will lose that coloration and fade to their original green.
+Flowers are pink and appear on long arching stems.

 How to Grow and Care

 The rules for Graptopetalums care are similar to those for most succulents.
-All require lots of sun to look their best.
-They require gritty porous soil with excellent drainage.
-Water regularly over the summer months letting the soil dry out between waterings.
+All require lots of sunlight to look their best.
+They require gritty, porous soil with excellent drainage.
+Water the plants regularly over the summer months, letting the soil dry out between waterings.
 Minimal water is required over winter.
-Overwatering is a cause of root rots and the plant can get several pest infestations.
-Fertilize once during the growing season with a balanced fertilizer diluted to ¼ strength.
+Overwatering is a cause of root rots, and the plant can get several pest infestations.
+Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.